Selected Educational Outcomes

 Program Retention, Dismissal, and Readmission Policies

 - The maximum time allowed for completion of the degree is seven calendar years.
-No work completed more than seven years prior to degree completion will be accepted toward the degree, except with special permission from the student's advisor and approval from the Associate Provost of Graduate Studies and Research.
+No work completed more than seven years prior to degree completion will be accepted toward the degree, except with special permission from the student's advisor and approval from the Associate Provost for Graduate Studies and Research.

 - No more than 9 semester hours of academic work may be transferred from another institution into a College of Education and Human Services graduate program.
 Transfer credit will be evaluated after admission by the academic department.